The-DevOps-Daily/devops-daily/ebook/en/content/004-the-head-command.md

 # The `head` command

-The `head` command prints the first 10 lines of a file.
+The `head` command prints the first ten lines of a file.

 Example:
 ```